-- Personnel are aware of Veren Inc.'s "Zero Tolerance" principle regarding alcohol and non-prescription drug use or prescription drugs that may impact the ability of personnel to safely execute their work on the worksite. - 2) Contractors and subcontractors are required to abide by the Canadian Model for providing a safe workplace Alcohol and Drug Guidelines and work rule. - 3) The contractor shall implement testing at the worksite in the case of reasonable cause. - 4) The contractor and sub-contractor are to enforce their company "Fit for Duty Policy (Alcohol & Drug)".
+- Personnel are aware of Veren's "Zero Tolerance" principle regarding alcohol and non-prescription drug use or prescription drugs that may impact the ability of personnel to safely execute their work on the worksite. - Contractors and subcontractors are required to abide by the Canadian Model Alcohol and Drug Guidelines Safety and work rule. - The contractor shall implement testing at the worksite in the case of reasonable cause or after an incident. - The contractors are to enforce their company "Fit for Duty Policy (Alcohol and Drug)".